C-Sparrow/Tartana/doc/main/information.md

 ### Post processing

 After all downloads are finished of a folder, the files are post processed.
-Actually Tartana will auto extract archive files.
+Actually Tartana will auto extract archive files or can convert mp4 files to mp3.

+To auto extract files some binaries like **unzip**, **7z** or **unrar** must be available.
+To convert mp4 files **ffmpeg** must be available.